Length weight calculation (window)

 In the next two columns (kg/m and Fixed weigth), enter the result you want.
 Choose whether to use a fixed length weight (Fixed weigth) for a row, or whether to use a factor (kg/m) to multiply the number of metres by.
 For more information and examples, see Setting up weight calculation for long goods.

-Opter checks the rules from top to bottom of the table, so it is important that you put the rules in the right order.
-You can use the arrow buttons to move a line up or down, so that you get the rules in the order you want.
+Opter checks the rules from the top down in the table, so it is important that you place the rules in the correct order.
+You can use and to move the rows up and down.

 Function